-OTTAWA – A new global mobility program will provide funding for up to 11,000 university undergraduate and college students to gain in-demand international skills and experience during their studies.
+OTTAWA – A new global mobility program will provide funding for thousands of university undergraduate and college students to gain in-demand international skills and experience during their studies.
 Announced today as part of the Government of Canada’s new International Education Strategy, the five-year pilot program will be jointly administered by Universities Canada and Colleges and Institutes Canada (CICan).

 The Honourable Jim Carr, Minister of International Trade Diversification, shared details of the new $147.9 million International Education Strategy this morning in a speech at the University of Alberta.

 Canada’s universities welcome this transformative investment in Canada’s future, which recognizes the important contribution that international education makes to Canadian economic prosperity.
 Canadians need to be globally fluent and connected, especially in emerging economies, to succeed in a rapidly changing labour market and to drive new trade opportunities.
 The Outbound Student Mobility Pilot is an important step towards achieving Canada’s trade diversification goals and strengthening international networks.

 Canadian universities also welcome the strategy’s focus on promoting Canada as a leading study destination, diversifying source countries for international students and streamlining immigration and visa processes.